 You can store this homemade jam in a mason jar in the refrigerator for 2-3 weeks (if it lasts that long!)
 I like to make small batches so the jam can continuously be fresh.
 You can also freeze this for up to 2 months as long as it's sealed well.

-Technically, most regular granulated sugar uses a non-vegan technique when processing.
+Regular granulated sugar actually uses a non-vegan technique when processing.
 To make vegan homemade jam, substitute the granulated sugar with coconut sugar.

 Easy Homemade Strawberry Preserves (No Pectin!)